lisagjh/lisavanderhoorn.nl/src/content/blog/css-carousels.md

 ## Support

-This is a new feature and is only available in Chrome Canary 136+ at this time.
+This is a new feature and is only available in Chrome and Edge 135+ at this time — May 2025.